Mahaseel-Lab/code-challenge-assessment/backend/Online Quiz Platform.md

 **Title:** Online Quiz Platform

-**Description:** You are tasked with building an online quiz platform using Node.js, MongoDB, Express.js, and Redis.
+**Description:** You are tasked with building an online quiz platform using Node.js, MongoDB, and Express.js.
 This platform should allow users to create and participate in quizzes.
 Users can answer questions, see their scores, and view their quiz history.

 **Requirements:**